Assugeni/milestone-projectOne/README.md

 Milestone Project One: User Centric Frontend Development - Code Institute

 This is my portfolio website to present to prospective employers.
-The portfolio highlights six projects, a bit about myself, my coding skills, and a contact form.
+The portfolio highlights six projects, my coding skills,

 Demo
 A live demo can be found at